 If you're looking to add a subwoofer to your Tacoma's system, JL Audio offers custom subwoofer enclosures that will fit behind the rear seat in the DoubleCab or Access Cab.
 There are also many powered subwoofers or shallow subwoofer enclosures that will fit under a seat in those trucks or even the Standard Cab.
 Finding room for an amplifier to power your subwoofer shouldn't be a challenge either.
 Enter your vehicle information to see the custom sub enclosures that fit your Tacoma.

 Here are some other ways to improve your Tacoma:

 If you're installing new speakers in your truck, an amplifier will give you an enormous boost in sound quality, providing the clean power and headroom that an in-dash receiver just can't deliver.
-(We don’t recommend using an amplifier with your factory speakers as they are built for lower power handling.)
 This truck really is a great candidate for component speakers in the front doors, and an amp will give you maximum performance from a nice set of components.

 If your factory radio came equipped with satellite radio, you will lose that option with a new car stereo.
 Look for a new car stereo that’ll work with an outboard SiriusXM tuner, or consider adding a Dock-and-Play satellite radio that you can take from car to car.

 An aftermarket in-dash navigation receiver is a great option for your Tacoma, because there’s plenty of room behind the dash.
 Not only will you get great directions, but you'll love using the touchscreen to control your new audio system.